bomonike/bomonike.github.io/ai-glossary.md

 * Perception | AI's ability to receive and interpret information through computer vision, speech recognition, and other sensor-based inputs.
 * Python | A high-level, general-purpose programming language that supports multiple programming paradigms, including structured, object-oriented, and functional programming.
 * PIL = Python Imaging Library | A versatile Python library that adds image processing capabilities to Python interpreter that helps to perform tasks such as reading, rescaling, and saving images in different formats.
+* PPO = Proximal Policy Optimization | An actor-critic algorithm from OpenAI that looks at how much better than average were the action taken. <a target="_blank" href="https://www.youtube.com/watch?v=8jtAzxUwDj0&t=8m43s">*</a>
 * PTX = Parallel Thread eXecution | virtual instruction set hardware-agnostic achitecture operating under NVIDIA's CUDA parallel execution framework, used by DeepSeek. <a target="_blank" href="https://www.youtube.com/watch?v=iEda8_Mvvo4">VIDEO</a>

 * Quantization | the process of mapping continuous signals into discrete digital values.
 Used in digital signal processing, data compression, and machine learning.